cs3org/OCM-API/README.md

 [SemVer](https://semver.org) versioning applies to OCM, and all versions are supported unless stated otherwise by an implementation.

-## Test Suite
+## Testing

-We run [automated tests](https://github.com/pondersource/dev-stock?tab=readme-ov-file#open-cloud-mesh-test-suite-) between implementers.
+We provide an [https://github.com/cs3org/OCM-stub](OCM-stub) reference implementation, and run [automated tests](https://github.com/pondersource/dev-stock?tab=readme-ov-file#open-cloud-mesh-test-suite-) between implementers and against the stub.

 ## Contributing